Inverse problem of correlation functions in holography

-It needs to be noted that except for a few of special systems (a recent such example for glue Yang-Mills theory has been discussed in Ref.~\cite{Jokela:2023yun} ), it is still a challenge to experimentally measure the entanglement entropy or Wilson loop of general materials.
+It needs to be noted that except for a few of special systems (such a recent example for glue Yang-Mills theory has been discussed in Ref.~\cite{Jokela:2023yun} ), it is still a challenge to experimentally measure the entanglement entropy or Wilson loop of general materials.
 The complexity currently is a ``theoretical quantity'' and the way to measure it is unclear.
-Taking all these into account, one may ask: is there a universal and explicit method to reconstruct the bulk geometry by experimentally measurable quantities of the dual materials?
+There have been related studies using machine learning to recover the bulk geometry of materials, see~\cite{Ahn:2024lkh,Ahn:2024gjf}.
+Ref.~\cite{Engelhardt:2016crc} points out the possibility to reconstruct the conformal metric in the bulk without needing to assume any bulk symmetries, by using lightcone singularities.
+However, considering that in the potential applications for real situations, it still interesting to ask if we have any simple method to reconstruct the exact bulk metric for the static, isotropic and homogeneous boundary.
+In addition, for materials in real situations, we have ways to measure their 2-point correlation function in the laboratory.
+Considering the fact that 2-point function is earliest quantity appearing in the study of holography and one of most common measurable quantities in labs, we then ask a natural question: is there a universal and explicit method to reconstruct the bulk geometry by according to the 2-point functions of the dual materials?